hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdHTTP2/HummingbirdHTTP2.md

 ## Overview

-HummingbirdHTTP2 adds a single function `addHTTP2Upgrade(tlsConfiguration:)` to ``HummingbirdCore/HBHTTPServer``.
-Setting up a server with HTTP2 is simple as passing a NIOSSL `TLSConfiguration` struct to the server.
+HummingbirdTLS adds a single type ``HTTP2Channel``.
+If you want a server to support HTTP2 then build a ``HTTP2Channel`` with your HTTP responder callback and a `TLSConfiguration` struct from [NIOSSL](https://github.com/apple/swift-nio-ssl) as parameters.

 ```swift
 // Load certificates and private key to construct server TLS configuration